 Shoulder, Knee, & Foot Philosophy

 Dr. Dean has special interests in shoulder and knee surgery.
 He feels fortunate to have been trained when both open and arthroscopic surgery were used widely.
-"Today, many procedures are done arthroscopically that we used to do open.
-It is important to know both techniques in order to choose what is best for each individual case."
-Dr. Dean tries to treat patients nonoperatively when possible and feels that one of the best aspects of his training program was learning both nonoperative and operative treatments for orthopedic problems.
+“Today, many procedures are done arthroscopically that we used to do open.
+It is important to know both techniques in order to choose what is best for each individual case.”
+Dr. Dean tries to treat patients nonoperatively when possible and feels that one of the best aspects of his training program was learning both nonoperative and operative treatments for orthopaedic problems.

 “I enjoy seeing patients of all ages, and see both traumatic injuries and degenerative conditions in my practice.”
 He feels that proper training and conditioning can lessen injuries and prolong a person’s active life.
 He is committed to giving the higest quality of care possible to patients.
 He regularly attends continuing education seminars and helps teach residents at LBJ Hospital as a volunteer instructor in clinic and surgery.

 Dr. Dean is a member of the American Academy of Orthopaedic Surgeons, Arthroscopy Association of North America, Texas Orthopaedic Association, American Orthopaedic Foot and Ankle Society, Houston Orthopaedic Society, American Medical Association, Texas Medical Association, Harris County Medical Society, and the Texas Society of Sports Medicine.
 He is on staff at Houston Northwest Medical Center, Texas Outpatient Surgery Hospital, Memorial City Memorial Hospital, and Harris County Hospital District.
-He has been Chief of Orthopedic Surgery and Chairman of Surgical Specialities at Houston Northwest Medical Center.
+He has been Chief of Orthopaedic Surgery and Chairman of Surgical Specialities at Houston Northwest Medical Center.